christophe-cerin/OnlineML_ESP32/Data-processing-with-Arduino-IDE-and-IOT/MQTT-KMEANS-DATAFLOW/README.md

 The MQTT standard and binary packet format.
 The data is represented in 3 forms which follow

-1. Bits: they are labeled 7 to 0 without a byte
+1. Bits : they are labeled 7 to 0 without a byte
 2. Integer data values that are 16 bits
 3. character strings, they must be encoded in utf8 and prefixed by their length on two bytes, these strings are limited to a length of 65,535 bytes (216 - 1).